mike-llm/mike-cv/README.md

 🌐 Availability & Legal Setup
 Open for freelance/B2B, contract, or long-term remote projects

-Operates through an active LLC in Poland and LLC in the USA

-Holds Permanent Residency (Pobyt Stały) in Poland

 🧩 Vibe & Vision
 I build things that work and scale.
 I automate everything that moves.
 I integrate AI where others stop at scripts.
 I don’t just follow DevOps trends — I experiment with, refine, and sometimes create them.
 My lab is my playground — and my clients get the results.